Doysch/Doysch/README.md

 <h1 align="center">Hi 👋, I'm Dave Bacon 🥓</h1>
-<h3 align="center">A passionate developer from London, switching career from music!</h3>
+<h3 align="center">A passionate Support Engineer from London, after switching career from music!</h3>

-- 🔭 I’m currently employed as a Teaching Assistant on a web dev bootcamp
+- 🔭 I’m currently employed by Algolia

 - 🤓 While working on a few of personal projects after completing two from a recent coding bootcamp